 Quick Guide: How To Travel Cinque Terre By Train

 Italy is one of the most popular tourist destinations in the world.
 People flock to the country for fantastic food, culture, and rich history.
 In fact, you do not even have to visit the larger cities to experience the charms of Italy.
-A good example is of this is the seductive stretch of Italian Riviera known as Cinque Terre.
+A good example is of this is the seductive stretch of the Italian Riviera known as Cinque Terre.
 It is a popular destination for people that want to enjoy the Mediterranean coastline and disconnect from the stressful pace of modern life.
 While there are a lot of isolated towns and villages on the coasts of Italy, the towns of Cinque Terre are by far the most popular.
 Due to the interest in this fantastic destination, Save A Train has put together a quick guide on how to see Cinque Terre by Train.